Mohammed-Masum-Billah/Form/README.md

 # Form
-This is a class work for SSM-696 (Full Stack web development).
+This is classwork for SSM-696 (Full Stack Web development).
+A simple way of making forms using basic HTML & CSS (it needs to be updated weekly for better-looking form)